alexn11/stable-diffusion-image-archive-lob/README.md

 # Why it wasn't a good idea

-- Even though it's using stable diffusion, a random key usually produces a boring images.
+- Even though it's using stable diffusion, a random key usually produces a boring image.
-- Unfortunately there is no proof/guarantee that several keys wouldn't produce the same image.
+- Unfortunately there is no guarantee that several keys wouldn't produce the same image.
-- Similarly, there is no proof that any interesting image could be reached by choosing the right key.
+- Similarly, there is no proof that any particular image can be reached by choosing the right key.
 - Descriptions provided in the prompt are sometimes disregarded.
-- Overall the result sucks but it was fun to make...